The 5 most brutal tactics in the history of warfare

 As is the trenches of World War I on the western Front weren’t already a terrible hellscape with live decomposing bodies, rats eating the dead, and random artillery explosions shattering what tree cover was left and raining shards of wood down on the troops, the German Empire began add a little something extra: Gas.
 PTSD wasn’t discovered on the western front, but it was probably perfected there.

 Chlorine gas turned water in the airway to hydrochloric acid, mustard gas blistered the lungs, throat and disfigured thousands, while phosgene killed silently and sometimes hours or days later.
-Gas was much more effective as a psychological weapon than a killing machine, but it did both those jobs equally well when the time came.
+Gas was much more effective as a psychological weapon than a killing machine, but it did both those jobs equally well when the time came for those brutal tactics.